Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-There are also licenses for operating machinery or to pass driving tests.
-And there are even exams where it's not necessarily a pass or fail, but where you need a high score (like on college entrance exams).
+There are also licenses for operating machinery or passing driving tests.
+And there are even exams where it’s not necessarily a pass or fail, but where you need a high score (like on college entrance exams).

 Consider any tests or exams you’ve taken.
 You might have a great online course idea there.
 Here are a couple of course creator stories that apply:

 - How Shayna & Adam Pond Built Online Courses for ModelTeaching.com that are as Effective as Live Training

 - How Adam Shlomi of SoFlo SAT Tutoring Brings in $15K/Month After Only 6 Months of Business